Emerson College: Athletics

 The college is a member of the National Collegiate Athletic Association (Division III), the Eastern College Athletic Conference (ECAC), and the New England Women's and Men's Athletic Conference (NEWMAC).
 Emerson previously competed as a charter member of the Great Northeast Athletic Conference (GNAC) from 1995 to 2013.
 The college was also a charter member of the Commonwealth Coast Conference (CCC), which it competed in from 1984 to 1989.
 The athletics department has men's and women's lacrosse, tennis, basketball, cross country running, golf, volleyball and soccer teams, in addition to a women's softball team and a men's baseball team.

 The women's softball team defeated Western New England College in 2007 to clinch the GNAC championship and earn the department's first appearance in the NCAA tournament.
 In 2012, Emerson's women's volleyball team defeated Rivier to become the 2012 GNAC Champions.
 In 2019, the men's basketball team won its first NEWMAC title in program history.
-In 2022 the women’s soccer team defeated Clark University to clinch the NEWMAC title.
+In 2022 the women's soccer team defeated Clark University to clinch the NEWMAC title.

-Student life

 Student organizations

-Emerson College offers a large number of organizations, most of which are highly active and diverse ranging from curriculum-based activities to social action organizations.
-Organizations are either maintained by the Student Government Association (if the organizations are student-led) or by campus departments (if the organizations are managed by faculty or staff).
+Emerson College offers over 100 student organizations under its Student Engagement & Leadership department, most of which are highly active and diverse ranging from curriculum-based activities to social action organizations.
+Organizations are either maintained by Student-Led Executive Boards, the Student Government Association or by campus departments (if the organizations are managed by faculty or staff).

 The EVVY Awards

 The largest student run, multi-camera, production in the nation, the EVVY Awards are Emerson College's annual award show.
-Judged by industry professionals, The EVVYs recognize Emerson student's achievements in their chosen discipline.
+Judged by industry professionals, The EVVYs recognize Emerson students' achievements in their chosen discipline.
 Each May the show is broadcast live from the Cutler Majestic Theatre.
-Over 500 students are annually involved with the EVVY Awards.
+More than 500 students are annually involved with the EVVY Awards.
 The organization is run entirely by Emerson students, and advised by staff members.

 The 31st and 33rd Annual EVVY Awards won the College Television Award for Alternative/Variety programming.

 Emerson Channel

-The Emerson Channel is Emerson College's award-winning television station.
+The Emerson Channel is Emerson College's television station.
 The channel was created in 1999 under the Television, Radio, and Film Department.
-The organization is managed by a full-time staff member, and is run by Emerson College Students.
+The organization is managed by a full-time staff member and is run by Emerson College Students.
 Student works regularly receive collegiate EVVY awards.